SigNoz/Awesome-OpenTelemetry/README.md

-# awesome-opentelemetry
+# Awesome OpenTelemetry

-Repository of open source content on opentelemetry
+A carefully curated list of open source content related to OpenTelemetry.